Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 25

-At the time of landing, the competent authority may dispatch personnel to inspect and query in accordance with Article 49 of the Act, and measure the length and weight of the catches, and the relevant parties shall not evade, obstruct or refuse.
+At the time of landing, the central competent authority may dispatch personnel for inspection and inquiry pursuant to Article 49, paragraph 1 of the Act, and measure the length and weight of the catch, and the relevant parties shall not evade, obstruct, or refuse the inspection and inquiry.

 Chapter V Catch Documents